 * For the English language learner who needs a job, the tutor helps him navigate through the job search process unique to U.S. culture, prepare resumes and applications, and practice interviewing.

 * For the English language learner renting an apartment, the tutor explains conventions of renting, and reviews the lease with the student to explain any unclear language.

 During the 2017-2018 academic year, 335 TEACH tutors provided 9,000 one-to-one tutoring to 635 students at 18 tutoring sites.
 Tutors also assisted 30 students in becoming U.S. citizens.

 TEACH reaches communities in Western Cook, DuPage, and Will counties.

-Able to communicate fluently in English.
+- Able to communicate fluently in English.
 Attend 12-hour training.
+18 years and older.